 Traditionally, there is only a few limited ways to expose and share service KPIs to other parties.
 For example, a service provider can retrieve certain KPIs through interacting with a standardized NF and interface.
 This can only work with two parties that can communicate with 3GPP specifications.
 However, in the future application scenarios, involved players may cross different kinds of networks/systems.
 Hence, such a predefined method is neither common, flexible nor efficient.

-Traditional network KPI data, especially the use of air interface KPI data, are based on a layer-by-layer reporting mechanism starting from local collection, aggregation to subnet management, subnet management then reporting to the high-level network management.
-This reporting mechanism may cause errors during the data transmission and storage or even be attacked.

 PDL can enable a novel network KPI data recording mechanism, where KPI data can be recorded in the first time, fast, efficient, tamper-proof record on the ledger with a pre-defined consensus protocol.

 5.2.4 UE Runtime Behaviours

 UE behaviours data are operational data while a UE is active and uses a network service.
-UE behaviours are critical to the decision-making process if the operator must adapt the network control to guarantee the user experience.
+UE behaviours are critical to the decision-making process if the operator wants adapt the network control to guarantee the user experience.
 This may not only happen in a single domain of one telecom network, but also across different network operators and/or application service providers.
 Therefore, sharing UE behaviour data is important when coordination among different parties are required, which is not trivial without a trustworthy shared data layer.
 PDL can be a promising tool to build this shared data layer, where UE runtime behaviours are committed into the ledger and safely shared beyond the boundary of network domain.
 This improves the timeliness of the UE runtime behaviours shared among different participants.

 5.2.5 Energy Consumption Measurement Data

 In addition to all kinds of operational log data for system performance and use experience, the next generation of telecom networks also aim to be sustainable and environment friendly.
-This asks for a stronger monitor on energy consumption and based on that, corresponding energy saving solutions must be figured out.
+This asks for a stronger monitor on energy consumption and based on that, corresponding energy saving solutions can be figured out.
 As mentioned, the future telecom infrastructure will evolve to be virtualized, cloud-native and federated with many different infrastructure players (contributing different types of resources and services).
 Sharing energy consumption measurement data among those involved players become necessary.
 However, existing architecture and framework does not well support the energy consumption of the whole service chain from data collection, measurement and sharing with similar reasons as the previous use cases.
 Based on PDL, collected energy consumption measurement data (bound to corresponding services) can be signed, certified by individual domains and directly shared over the distributed ledger.
 This can help all relevant parties to yield much more precise energy consumption measurement data and coordinate each to figure a joint energy saving solution where the aggregated effects can be maximized.

 5.3 Security/Privacy Enhancement